-Student Name e (Printed)
+Student Name (Printed)

+Phone Number

-Phone Numbe E-mail address
+E-mail address

-end of term 2.
-If your interest Fieldwork Interest form (both pages) must be turned into the AFWC in person before the This will help determine where you will be placed for your Level II Fieldwork experiences. changes throughout the program, please notify the AFWC.
-The more flexible you can be with ments the better your chances are of your needs being met.
+The Student Fieldwork Interest form (both pages) must be turned into the AFWC in person before the end of term 2.
+This will help determine where you will be placed for your Level II Fieldwork experiences.
+If your interest changes throughout the program, please notify the AFWC.
+The more flexible you can be with your FW placements the better your chances are of your needs being met.

-agreement mus a new FW site that is not currently established with the OTA program, a new affiliation at be established by the AFWC.
-This can take time and may not be able to be completed in time ment.
+If you request a new FW site that is not currently established with the OTA program, a new affiliation agreement must be established by the AFWC.
+This can take time and may not be able to be completed in time for your placement.
 The AFWC will make every effort for the agreement to be completed.

-Practice settin g: Prioritize your preferences from #1 to #5 for both Level II Fieldworks.
+Practice setting: Prioritize your preferences from #1 to #5 for both Level II Fieldworks.

-1 No Preference (wants general variety)
+No Preference (wants general variety)

-1 Medical-based acute care
+Medical-based acute care

-1 Medical-based inpatient rehab
+Medical-based inpatient rehab

-] Medical-based outpatient rehab
+Medical-based outpatient rehab

-1 Medical-based pediatrics
+Medical-based pediatrics

-\$ School-based pediatrics
+School-based pediatrics

 Geriatrics/Elder Care